More about: Visits to St. Peter's Basilica in Rome

 Visit St. Peter's Basilica for free

-If you visit Rome in summer you should know that there are no shadows in St. Peter's Square and you will have to stand in the long queues in the sun, so I recommend you to bring a hat or cap, cool water and even sunscreen.
-If you're feeling a bit cramped at the thought of having to spend hours standing in the sun, don't worry, there's also an option to skip the queues - read on!
+If you visit Rome in summer, you should know that there are no shadows in St. Peter's Square and you will have to stand in the long lines under the sun, so I recommend you to bring a hat or cap, fresh water and even sunscreen.

 Of all the wonders to see in the Vatican, St. Peter's Basilica is essential.
 To enjoy it to the fullest and see all the works of art, chapels and reliquaries, and read all the inscriptions on the walls of the Basilica without having to spend too many hours there, I recommend that you focus on the following: